zhuangh/CarND-LaneLines-P1/README.md

 #### 1. I converted the images to hls and get the color regions of white and yellow to the image mask.

-The reason is that gray scaled image is not accurate enough to get the lanes in different light conditions compared to HSL.
-In the color selection, we set the value ranges for white and yellow.
+The reason is that RGB grayscaled image is not robust enough to get the lanes in different light conditions compared to HSL.
+In the color selection, I set the value ranges for white and yellow.

 #### 2. To get the edges, OpenCV Canny algorithm is used.